aramis-lab/clinica/docs/CAPS/Specifications.md

 The `hemi-{left|right}` key/value stands for `left` or `right` hemisphere.

 The possible values for the `parcellation-<parcellation>` key/value are: `desikan` (Desikan-Killiany Atlas), `destrieux` (Destrieux Atlas) and `ba` (Brodmann Area Maps).
-The TSV files for Brodmann Area contain a selection of regions, see this link for the content of this selection: [http://ftp.nmr.mgh.harvard.edu/fswiki/BrodmannAreaMaps](http://ftp.nmr.mgh.harvard.edu/fswiki/BrodmannAreaMaps)).
+The TSV files for Brodmann areas contain a selection of regions, see this link for the content of this selection: [http://ftp.nmr.mgh.harvard.edu/fswiki/BrodmannAreaMaps](http://ftp.nmr.mgh.harvard.edu/fswiki/BrodmannAreaMaps)).

-The details of the white matter parcellation of FreeSurfer can be found here: [https://surfer.nmr.mgh.harvard.edu/pub/articles/salat_2008.pdf](https://surfer.nmr.mgh.harvard.edu/pub/articles/salat_2008.pdf)
+The details of the white matter parcellation of FreeSurfer can be found here: [https://surfer.nmr.mgh.harvard.edu/pub/articles/salat_2008.pdf](https://surfer.nmr.mgh.harvard.edu/pub/articles/salat_2008.pdf).

 !!!
 Example "Example - Content of the TSV files"